 - Access and availability of critical and life-saving medicine for millions of citizens has been made easier

-The initiative will witness the use of a logistics network of autonomous delivery drones to help transform access and availability of routine and emergency medicine for millions of people in the state.
+Recall that the Kaduna government and Zipline, recently announced a partnership that will witness the use of a logistics network of autonomous delivery drones to help transform access and availability of routine and emergency medicine for millions of people in the northwest state.

 Legit.ng gathered that the new service will use drones to make on-demand deliveries of hundreds of different vaccines, blood products, and life-saving medications.

 Meanwhile, Legit.ng has listed 10 facts about the COVID-19 vaccine Nigerians need to know.

 Jerrywright Ukwu is an Abuja-based senior political/defence correspondent at Legit.ng.
 He is a graduate of the Nigerian Institute of Journalism, Lagos and the International Institute of Journalism in Abuja.
 He is also a member of the Nigeria Union of Journalists.
 He spends his leisure-time reading history books.
 He can be reached via email at email@example.com.